 There’s no overarching right-or-wrong, no one-size-fits-all approach.
 The conversation around language is always evolving, and preferences vary, but we can strive to use language that empowers.
 If one person prefers People-First Language and another insists on identity-first terminology, both are right.
 The truest people-first approach, after all, would be to meet people on the terms they themselves define.
 If you’re unsure, ask the individual what they prefer and recognize that each individual has their own preferences.

 Person-Centered Language in Practice

 This might mean highlighting some of the many ways Foothold Technology embraces the importance of person-centered language within the database itself.
 For example, the form-building functionality in our software gives agencies the ability to create forms that enable person-centered planning, where the focus can be on a person’s abilities rather than their disabilities.
 In addition, within an agency’s database, the label “client” or “consumer” can be changed to simply read “individual.”

+For I/DD organizations, using people-first language is a part of delivering person-centered services.
+Using the appropriate language in your notes, service plans, staff meetings, and daily interactions with individuals will go a long way.
 If you aren’t already, I hope you’ll consider ways to integrate People First Language into all aspects of your life.
 For those less familiar with this concept, I always recommend starting your journey by reading this helpful information compiled by The Arc.

 The History of People-First Language